osmosis-labs/mesh-security/docs/ibc/Serializability.md

 **all concurrent operations** are commutative.
 This is a much weaker requirement, and can be achieved in many cases not by modifying the data structures, but by aborting any transaction in the first phase (before IBC packet send), if it is not fully commutative with all operations that are currently in-flight.
 That means, other operations that have previously sent an IBC packet and not yet received an ACK.
-Furthermore, if the state transitions involded are local to one or two contracts, we only have to provide checks on those contracts, which makes this a manageable task.
+Furthermore, if the state transitions involved are local to one or two contracts, we only have to provide checks on those contracts, which makes this a manageable task.

 Note that is this not a general approach in most distributed systems, where we have a multi-writer scenario, and no ability to enforce